Transgender Rights Lead NPR's Top LGBTQ Stories of 2017

 Around the world, LGBTQ communities were targeted by crackdowns in Chechnya, Tanzania, Indonesia and Azerbaijan.

 But LGBTQ communities also scored some victories and increased visibility in the U.S. and across the globe.
 Australia and Germany legalized same-sex marriage, and Taiwan's high court ruled in favor of it.
-Kiev ushered in what organizers said was the largest Pride event in Ukraine's history.
+Kiev ushered in what organizers said was the largest pride event in Ukraine's history.

 In the U.S., Danica Roem of Virginia became the first out trans person to be elected to a state legislature.